 Green is connected to the element of wood in terms of feng shui, and this is related to growth and new beginnings.

 If you’d like to bring in new chances for you to expand and grow as a person, painting your door with gorgeous green is a good option.

 5- Blue – It is Knowledgeable

-Darker shades of blue are thought to connect to the Gen section of a feng shui map and represent both self-cultivation and knowledge, meaning that dark blue is a good choice for anyone hoping to increase their level of knowledge and skill.
+But darker shades of blue are thought to connect to the Gen section of a feng shui map and represent both self-cultivation and knowledge, meaning that dark blue like navy and midnight blue is a good choice for anyone hoping to increase their level of knowledge and skill.

 6- Black – Attracts Good Vibes